All Episodes

 You feel like you really can't complain, but on the other hand, you feel like you're carrying the stress and the burden of keeping your mouth shut.

-You know talking about your day at work will make the other person feel worse about themselves because they clearly have something to offer, but they're just not getting the opportunity.
+You know, talking about your day at work will make the other person feel worse about themselves because they clearly have something to offer, but they're just not getting the opportunity.

 Sad, sick, and infuriating.

-But that self-imposed silence can create can I I need to ask all of you a question.
+I need to ask all of you a question.

-I'm not you can't all answer it.
+I know you can't all answer it.

-But here we have this story at Slate.com, which purports to describe the attitude of a majority or of many millions of people who are working, it just is a burden.
+And here we have this story at slate.com, which purports to describe the attitude of a majority or of many millions of people who are working.

-You can't talk about your job anymore because it's just not fair because so many people don't have jobs, and it's just insensitive to do so.
+You can't talk about your job anymore because it's just not fair because so many people don't have jobs and it's just insensitive to do so.

-Well, the question is, are you not talking about your job to people who you think don't have one?
+A 28-year-old writer says, well, the question is, are you not talking about your job to people who you think don't have one?

-Because you're feeling guilty.
+Because you're feeling guilty?

-You know, I would I would say to this 31-year-old consultant whose fiance is currently unemployed, if it's this bad, if your job, the fact that you have a job is causing you this kind of stress.
+You know, I would say to this 31-year-old consultant whose fiancé is currently unemployed, if it's this bad, if your job, the fact that you have a job is causing you this kind of stress, if you have to get off one stop early in the subway before you get home to blow off steam, just quit.

 Quit the job and go on unemployment and feel better about yourself.

-A 28-year-old writer says I'm really careful about complaining to my friends about anything work related because half of them have recently been laid off, so it's particularly sensitive.
+A 28-year-old writer says, I'm really careful about complaining to my friends about anything work-related because half of them have recently been laid off, so it's particularly sensitive.

-If my mother asks me how I'm doing and I complain about an annoying thing at work, she tells me to basically suck it up.
+If my mother asks me how I'm doing and I complain about an annoying thing at work, she tells me to basically suck it up because I should be happy to have a job.

-And she is happy to have a job, but she adds it does make me feel stuck because if you're convincing yourself you're lucky to have a job, it makes you feel like I'm lucky to have this job, but this is all I'll ever do.
+And she is happy to have a job, but she adds, it does make me feel stuck because if you're convincing yourself you're lucky to have a job, it makes you feel like I'm lucky to have this job, but this is all I'll ever do.

 Good grief.